-Felicia continues to teach “Felicia Fusion” through YogaRoots On Location, LLC, for over 22 years, which includes: power yoga, gentle yoga, restorative yoga, rhythm and movement dance routines, Young Living essential oils exploration, Reiki-Japanese relaxation techniques, nutritional support, self-awareness and self-care strategies to address the symptoms of Pain, Anxiety, Nausea, Insomnia, Constipation, Exhaustion, Frustration and Anger, Rage and Racism.
+Felicia continues to teach “Felicia Fusion” through YogaRoots On Location, LLC,® for over 23 years, which includes: power yoga, gentle yoga, restorative yoga, rhythm and movement dance routines, Young Living essential oils exploration, Reiki-Japanese relaxation techniques, nutritional support, self-awareness and self-care strategies to address the symptoms of Pain, Anxiety, Nausea, Insomnia, Constipation, Exhaustion, Frustration and Anger, Rage and Racism.

 From 2012-2014, Felicia performed over 150 clinical hours at Beth Israel Hospital, NYC, UPMC Hillman Integrative Cancer Center’s Preferred Provider, PA, and St. Damien’s Pediatric Hospital and St. Luke’s ER in Port-au-Prince, Haiti through Urban Zen Integrative Yoga Therapist (UZIT)©, which bestowed a 500-RYT Registered Yoga Teacher (RYT) certification by Yoga Alliance.
 Extensive teaching experiences earned her the E-200 RYT designation, to certify other teachers.